andr830g/LP-Sudoku-Variants/README.md

 # LP-Sudoku-Variants

 This repository is dedicated to a linear programming solution of multiple sudoku variants using Pythons PULP library.
+The variants are defined as by the app Sudoku Variants by Logic Wiz, and I have no affiliation to Logic Wiz!

 ## Sudoku
 This section contains a brief introduction and python code to solve a basic sudoku with linear programming.